primetime43/PlexPlaylistMaker/README.md

 * Support more sites possibly
 * Add better logging
 * Add UI progress bar/notification

+## Letterboxd Rate Limiting Notes
+Letterboxd can respond with HTTP 429 (Too Many Requests) if pages are fetched too quickly.
+The application now:

+* Uses a single shared `requests.Session` with browser-like headers.
+* Spaces film page requests by a minimum interval plus a small random jitter.
+* Honors `Retry-After` headers when present on 429 responses.
+* Applies exponential backoff with jitter for 429 and transient server/network errors.
+* Provides partial success messaging (e.g., number of skipped items) instead of failing the entire playlist creation.

+You can tune the constants near the top of the `PlexLetterboxdApp` class:

+* `MAX_RETRIES`
+* `BASE_DELAY`
+* `MIN_INTERVAL`
+* `JITTER_RANGE`

+If you still encounter many 429 responses:
+1. Increase `MIN_INTERVAL` (e.g., to 2.0 or 3.0 seconds).
+2. Decrease list size for large batches (split large Letterboxd lists into smaller chunks).
+3. Wait 10-15 minutes before retrying after heavy usage.

 # Prerequisites
 Before you can use PlexPlaylistMaker, ensure you have the following: